lailabasyouni1000-cyber/jamalek/SECURITY.md

 | Credential leakage via source control | Keys in env vars only; excluded from version control |
 | Prompt injection steering tool calls | Narrow, read-only MCP surface over a local catalog |

----

-*This is a hackathon capstone project.
-The posture above reflects the design as built; a production deployment would add authenticated per-user isolation, encryption at rest for the profile store, and audit logging.*